Planning an event? Let us help you! Below is everything you need to know to make your event a success.

-License for your event.
-Try either one of the following links or contact the Commission for further regulations concerning the serving and sales of Alcohol at your event.
+You may be required by the Alberta Gaming, Liquor & Cannabis Commission (AGLC) to obtain a Liquor License for your event.
+Click the link below or contact the AGLC for further regulations concerning the serving and sales of Alcohol at your event.

-Tents – The Alberta Fire Code and Alberta Building Code regulates Tents.
+Tents – The Alberta Fire Code and Alberta Building Code regulates tents.
 Tents need to be fire rated and may require the same safety features (exits and travel paths to exits, emergency lighting, exit lights and occupancy loads) as other structures.
 Contact your local Fire Department and County of Newell Planning & Development Department for more details.

 Fireworks are regulated by the Alberta Fire Code.
 This includes both Low Hazard (Family / Consumer class) and High Hazard (Display class) fireworks.

-Contact County of Newell Planning & Development Department [403-362-3266] to ensure your event does not require a Development Permit.
+Contact County of Newell Planning & Development Department [403-362-3266] with your inquiries.

 Signs may also be required for directions and locations of the event itself or specific aspects of the event.